Havanese Dog Price – Average price for Havanese Puppy

 Why wouldn’t you…they are pretty great little dogs, smart, fun, loyal and hypoallergenic so I can see why you are here.

-If you are reading this you are also probably at the point where you are trying to see if it will fit in your budget or if your breeder is in line with the average.
+If you are reading this you are also probably at the point where you are trying to see if the Havanese price will fit in your budget or if your breeder is in line with the average.
 Well, you have come to the right place.

-If you’re getting a new puppy check out our puppy training guide and recommendations for potty training for free.
+If you’re looking at owning a Havanese check out our puppy training guide and recommendations for potty training for free.

 So What is the Average price Havanese Puppies?

-Typically, you can expect to spend around $1,200 to $3000 for a purebred Havanese breed dog.
+Typically, you can expect to spend around $1,200 to $3,000 for a purebred Havanese puppy.
 The Havanese cost will fluctuate based on dog quality, location and breeder.

 There are a number of things that can influence the amount.
 These things include the location, shipping, breeder reputation and value and the cost of registrations.